OpenEvalProject/evals/manuscripts/elife-35014/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/35014/elife-35014-fig7-v2.jpg)

-**Figure 7.:** Nematostella.This illustration summarizes the current work as well as previous works (Moran et al., 2012a; Moran et al., 2012b; Moran et al., 2013).
+**Figure 7.:** This illustration summarizes the current work as well as previous works (Moran et al., 2012a; Moran et al., 2012b; Moran et al., 2013).
 The degree of expression overlap of NEP8 with other toxins is currently unknown.

 Chemical protection of the eggs was reported in several animals such as black widow spiders (Buffkin et al., 1971; Lei et al., 2015), snails (Dreon et al., 2013), octopuses and some fishes and amphibians (Bane et al., 2014).
 Our data on Nematostella NvePTx1 expressed in eggs and embryonic stages further support the idea of ecological importance of chemical defense in early life stages across the animal kingdom.